adopy/adopy/docs/source/getting-started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Using the objects created so far, an engine should be initialized using
-`adopy.Engine`.
-It contains built-in functions to compute an optimal design
+:py:class:`adopy.Engine`.
+It contains built-in functions to compute an
-based on the Adaptive Design Optimization.
+optimal design based on the Adaptive Design Optimization.

 .. code:: python